icare-sh/EPITA-PFE-ebpfml/README.md

 # EPITA-ebpf-detection - Ransomware Detection using Machine Learning with eBPF for Linux

-Authors: Anthony Becuwe, Agustin Bouchon, Rémi Tang, Sabir Mohame Supervisor : Nida Meddouri
+Authors: Anthony Becuwe, Agustin Bouchon, Rémi Tang, Sabir Mohamed
+Supervisor : Nidà Meddouri

 ## Overview

 This project is based on a paper written by
 Max Willers, Tomás Philippart which you can find [here](https://github.com/TomasPhilippart/ebpfangel/blob/main/docs/Ransomware_Detection_using_Machine_Learning_with_eBPF.pdf).
 The paper written by Max Willers and Tomás Philippart talks about the creation of a ransomeware detector using ebpf using machine learning.
-The paper on their realization highlighted a number of limitations, including data imbalance.
+The paper on their realization highlighted a number of limitations, including **data imbalance**.
 Indeed, modeling data on ransomeware behavior can be tedious, given that you need to launch ransomeware in order to analyze its behavior.
 As part of our project, we decided to take up this challenge by following two distinct but overlapping paths.

 - The first is to generate more ransomeware data by using many more ransomewares.
-- The second is to use unbalanced data management methods.
+- The second is to use imbalanced data management methods.

 ### Data Generator